 If you would like further information about breast augmentation, please click here to

-schedule a consultation with Dr. Michael Bogdan, a board-certified plastic surgeon in Grapevine, Texas.
-Dr. Bogdan looks forward to
+schedule a consultation with Dr. Bogdan or Dr. Cason, fellowship-trained plastic surgeons in Grapevine, Texas.

-meeting with you to discuss your personal goals and establish a treatment plan to achieve them.
-If you prefer,
+Our surgeons look forward to meeting with you to discuss your personal goals and establish a treatment plan to achieve them.

 (817) 442-1236 to schedule your appointment.